ivan-gushchin-mipt/PCAlipids/limos/README.md

 ## Info

 Please find below a step-by-step tutorial on using the software.
-Overall process is as follows:
+Overall, the process is as follows:
 * Trajectories of individual lipids are extracted from the input trajectory and are concatenated in a single trajectory
 * The resulting trajectory is subjected to PCA.
 Covariance matrix, eigenvalues, eigenvectors and projections of the trajectory on eigenvectors are calculated.
 * Projections of the trajectory on PCA eigenvectors are analyzed by calculating the projection distribution and characteristic relaxation times.